harshitjaindev/dtr-roster/README.md

 # Testing API

-Request headers (except login, register route):
+** Request headers
+(We need to add first two parameters in all APIs request header.
+Authorization header is needed for accessing the APIs except the login and register APIs):

 | **Key**           | **Value**
 |----------------	|------------------	        |